pfalcon/pycopy/docs/reference/glossary.rst

         CPython is the reference implementation of Python programming language, and the most well-known one, which most of the people run.
-It is however one of many implementations (among which Jython, IronPython, PyPy, and many more, including MicroPython).
+It is however one of many implementations (among which Jython, IronPython, PyPy, and many more, including Pycopy).
         As there is no formal specification of the Python language, only CPython documentation, it is not always easy to draw a line between Python the language and CPython its particular implementation.
 This however leaves more freedom for other implementations.
-For example, MicroPython does a lot of things differently than CPython, while still aspiring to be a Python language implementation.
+For example, Pycopy does a lot of things differently than CPython, while still aspiring to be a Python language implementation.